 Depletion, depreciation and amortization.
-Depletion, depreciation and amortization decreased \$53.3 million during the year ended December 31, 2023, as compared to the year ended December 31, 2022 as a result of lower depletion per barrel in the current year resulting from a lower cost basis in our TEN Fields due to the impairment loss recorded in the year ended December 31, 2022.
+Depletion, depreciation and amortization increased \$11.8 million during the year ended December 31, 2024, as compared to the year ended December 31, 2023 due to a higher depletion rate per boe in the Gulf of America and Equatorial Guinea business units as a result of the increased cost basis related to the respective development activities in 2024, partially offset by lower depletion in the current year in our TEN Fields due to the impairment loss recorded during the year ended December 31, 2024.

 Impairment of long-lived assets.
-Impairment of long-lived assets decreased \$227.7 million during the year ended December 31, 2023, as compared to the year ended December 31, 2022.
-We recorded an impairment charge of \$450.0 million in the year ended December 31, 2022 for the TEN Fields as a result of negative proved oil and gas reserve revisions.
-We recorded an additional impairment charge on the TEN Fields during 2023 of \$222.3 million based on further negative revisions to proved oil and gas reserves associated with the TEN Fields.
-The additional revisions were primarily driven by a change in the partnership's development work scope for the TEN Fields and well performance.
+Impairment of long-lived assets decreased \$222.3 million during the year ended December 31, 2024, as compared to the year ended December 31, 2023.
+We recorded an impairment charge of \$222.3 million in the year ended December 31, 2023 for the TEN Fields as a result of negative proved oil and gas reserve revisions.

 Interest and other financing costs, net.
-Interest and other financing costs, net decreased by \$22.4 million during the year ended December 31, 2023, as compared to the year ended December 31, 2022 primarily as a result of increased capitalized interest related to the Greater Tortue Ahmeyim project partially offset by increased interest expenses related to higher interest rates.
+Interest and other financing costs, net decreased by \$7.3 million during the year ended December 31, 2024, as compared to the year ended December 31, 2023 primarily as a result of increased capitalized interest related to the Greater Tortue Ahmeyim Phase 1 project partially offset by increased interest expenses related to higher interest rates and \$25.2 million loss on debt modifications and extinguishments for the year ended December 31, 2024 primarily related to the amendment and restatement of the Facility during the second quarter of 2024 and the repurchase of aggregate principal amounts of the 7.125% Senior Notes, the 7.750% Senior Notes, and the 7.500% Senior Notes during the third quarter of 2024.